 I study the political economy of finance from an international, comparative, and historical perspective.
 Broadly, I am interested in the political constitution and governance of financial markets and employ both quantitative and qualitative methodological approaches.

 I am a Postdoctoral Fellow at the University of North Carolina at Asheville's Department of Political Science.
 I received my PhD in political science from the University of North Carolina at Chapel Hill in May 2023.

-My dissertation explores the political economic origins and diffusion of government-initiated public banks ("G-Pubs").
-As part of this work, I constructed an original dataset of G-Pub formation, which features over 1,200 G-Pubs and spans the period 1401-2021.
-In additional research projects, I explore the relationship between public banks and climate-related finance, the role of regime types in financial integration and financial crisis diffusion, and the global governance of illicit finance.
+My core research agenda examines the origins and diffusion of government-initiated public banks ("G-Pubs").
+I constructed an original dataset of G-Pub formation, which includes over 1,300 G-Pubs and spans the period 1401-2021.
+In additional research projects, I explore the relationship between public banks and climate-related finance, the role of democratic institutions in financial integration and financial crisis diffusion, and the global governance of illicit finance.

-I can be reached at devincr [at] unc [dot] edu.
+I can be reached at dcaseruc [at] unca [dot] edu.